fjcorona/spring-boot-user-endpoint/README.md

 ## _Application Name_

-The variable `spring.application.nameset` the application name and indicates the name of the file in the GIT repository where the settings were sought.
+The variable `spring.application.name` set the application name and indicates the name of the file in the GIT repository where the settings were sought.

 This is the wey to set the property at file: